Gunterinos/D2STGNN/README.md

 ### 3.1 Download Data

-For convenience, we package these datasets used in our model in [Google Drive](https://drive.google.com/drive/folders/1H3nl0eRCVl5jszHPesIPoPu1ODhFMSub?usp=sharing) or [BaiduYun](https://pan.baidu.com/s/1iFcKJ8qeCthyEgPEXYJ-rA?pwd=8888).
+The original datasets used in the model can be found here: [Google Drive](https://drive.google.com/drive/folders/1H3nl0eRCVl5jszHPesIPoPu1ODhFMSub?usp=sharing).

+The custom datasets used for the experiments can be found here: [Google Drive](https://drive.google.com/drive/folders/1oFc0otdV3REoJiUJPHhCLx6kLtnq1vQ3?usp=sharing)

-They should be downloaded to the code root dir and replace the `raw_data` and `sensor_graph` folder in the `datasets` folder by:
+They should be downloaded to the code root dir and replace the `raw_data` and `sensor_graph` folder in the `datasets` folder by using this script or manually:

 ```bash
 cd /path/to/project